CommScope: Acquisitions

 In 2004, the company acquired Avaya's connectivity business, including the legacy intellectual property and patents from Western Electric, AT&T, Lucent Technologies, and Avaya.

 In June 2007, CommScope acquired Andrew Corporation for $2.6 billion.
 Andrew's products included antennas, cables, amplifiers, repeaters, transceivers, as well as software and training for the broadband and cellular industries.

 In 2015, CommScope acquired TE Connectivity's Broadband Network Solutions (BNS) division.
 Later in 2015 CommScope acquired Airvana, a privately held company specializing in small cell solutions for wireless networks.

 On April 4, 2019, CommScope completed the acquisition of Arris International, a telecommunications equipment manufacturing company and owner of Ruckus Networks.
 Both Arris and Ruckus were made brands of CommScope.

 In October 2020, CommScope acquired the patent portfolio for virtual radio access networks (vRAN) from Phluido, a company specializing in RAN virtualization and disaggregation.

 Divestments

 In October 2023, CommScope sold its home networks division to Vantiva for a 25% stake in Vantiva.

 In August 2025, Amphenol agreed to buy CommScope's connectivity and cable business unit for $10.5 billion, to offset its debt load.
+The acquisition, which included CommScope trademark and logo rights, was completed on January 12, 2026.
+The remaining rest of the company adopted the Vistance Networks name.